mxagar/eda_fe_summary/blog_plost.md

 Independently from that fact and remaining still in the research and development environment, steps 2-5 consume a large percentage of the effort.
 We need to apply some kind of methodical creativity to often messy datasets that almost never behave as we initially want.

 So, is there an easy way out?
 Unfortunately, I'd say there is not, at least I don't know one yet.
 However, **I have collected a series of guidelines and code snippets you can use systematically to ease your data processing journey in a [Github repository](https://github.com/mxagar/eda_fe_summary)**.
-It summarizes the map I have drawn along the years.
+It summarizes the map I have sketched along the years.

 In the repository, you will find two important files:

-- A large python script `data_processing.py` which contains code examples; these achieve 80% of the processing commands I usually apply on **tabular** datasets.
+- A large python script `data_processing.py` which contains many code examples; these cover 80% of the processing techniques I usually apply on *tabular* datasets.
 - The `README.md` itself, which sums up the steps and *dos & don'ts* in the standard order for data processing described above.

 Some caveats:

 - The script `data_processing.py` does not run!
-Instead, it's a compilation of useful commands with context comments.
+Instead, it's a compilation of useful commands with comments.
 - I assume the reader knows the topic, i.e., the repository is not for complete beginners.
-- The guide does not cover advanced cases either: I would say it is a set of 20% of tools that solve 80% of the problems in data processing.
+- The guide does not cover advanced cases either: it's a set of tools that follow the 80/20 [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle).
-- The guide focuses on tabular data; images and text have their own particular pipelines, not covered here.
+- The guide focuses on *tabular* data; images and text have their own particular pipelines, not covered here.
-- This is my guide, made for me.
-No guarantees are assured and it will probably change organically.
+- This is my guide, made for me; no guarantees are assured and it will probably change organically.

 > Do you find the repository helpful?
 What would you add?

-## General

-## Data Cleaning

-## Exploratory Data Analysis

-## Feature Engineering

-## Feature Selection

-## Data Modelling

-## Tips for Production
+Do you know similar summaries to learn from?